 The Leyland AmBus

 One night we were hanging with some blokes from the RAF Regiment (or maybe British medics; I can’t remember now).
 Several field hospitals had been set up in and around our base, on the off-chance the blood-bath predicted by Senator Ted Kennedy actually occurred (God be praised, it did not; the ground campaign only lasted about 100 hours, and Coalition forces suffered 147 KIAs–148 if you include the MIA pilot who was later found dead).
-We were chatting beside an AmBus, a long, bus-sized military vehicle set up with litter tiers as a mass casualty ambulance.
+We were chatting beside an AmBus, or Ambulance Bus.
+It was a long, bus-sized military vehicle set up with litter tiers for transporting many casualties.
 The AmBus was made by a company called Leyland.

 We knew the manufacturer because there was a metal LEYLAND plate (like a Ford or GMC emblem) hanging off the back end of the bus.
 It was affixed to the body of the AmBus by two bolts.
 One bolt had broken off when the bus had been backed into something, so the emblem hung down sideways.